 Entrance lintel and door jambs, a feature from the tomb of Khnumhotep II at Beni Hassan

 A doorway leading into the tomb’s chapel is located in the centre of the portico’s (or porch's) eastern wall.
-The doorway is framed by two jambs and a lintel, all projecting from the wall and inscribed with incised relief.
-The thickness of the doorway also bears two vertical lines of inscription, one on each side.
-All the inscriptions are in incised hieroglyphs.
+The doorway is framed by two jambs and a lintel, all projecting from the wall and inscribed in sunk relief containing invocation offerings and the name and titles of the tomb owner.
+The thickness of the doorway also bears two vertical lines of inscription, one on each side carved in sunk relief.
 Due to the installation of a modern metal door, the original hole for a door pivot in the recess’ ceiling is not visible.